 Josephine Lawrence—like Stratemeyer—seems early to have demonstrated an affinity for the printed word, joining the Newark Sunday Call after leaving school and assuming editorship of the children's page in 1915.
-In 1917, she interviewed Stratemeyer for the paper and later contacted him for advice about marketing a children's book.
+In 1917, she interviewed Stratemeyer for the paper and later contacted him for advice about marketing a children’s book.
 Instead, he recruited her for the Syndicate.
 Her first assignment was the opening volumes of a new series, Sunny Boy, the male forerunner of Honey Bunch.
 Able to write quickly and meet Syndicate requirements, Lawrence was soon devoting her evenings to turning out manuscripts for series for younger children or girls.
 In 1919 and 1920, she ghostwrote not only the first three books in the Sunny Boy series (since Syndicate series usually debuted with three or more titles, thereby presenting readers with a ready-made set) but also the first three volumes in another series for younger children, Four Little Blossoms, and three more in a series for older girls, Betty Gordon.
-During the 1920s, she usually penned 3-5 volumes annually for the Syndicate—while holding down a full-time position editing both the children's and the household pages of the Sunday Call as well as publishing non-Syndicate stories for children under her own name.
-Her non-Syndicate books include The Man in the Moon Stories Told over the Radio-Phone (1922), containing tales taken from her Sunday Call children's page that had aired over local radio, and several non-Syndicate series for the same audiences as her Syndicate fiction, among them Brother and Sister (6 vols., 1921-27), Elizabeth Ann (8 vols., 1923-29), Linda Lane (6 vols., 1925-29), and Two Little Fellows (5 vols., 1927-29).4
+During the 1920s, she usually penned three to five volumes annually for the Syndicate—while holding down a full-time position editing both the children’s and the household pages of the Sunday Call as well as publishing non-Syndicate stories for children under her own name.
+Her non-Syndicate books include The Man in the Moon Stories Told over the Radio-Phone (1922), containing tales taken from her Sunday Call children’s page that had aired over local radio, and several non-Syndicate series for the same audiences as her Syndicate fiction, among them Brother and Sister (six volumes, 1921-27), Elizabeth Ann (eight volumes, 1923-29), Linda Lane (six volumes, 1925-29), and Two Little Fellows (five volumes, 1927-29).

-Several other "firsts" lower on the list of possible titles—seashore, automobile tour—also showed up within the first few years of the series' run, as did a few Stratemeyer had added by hand to the original typed list ("summer on an island," "trip on the Great Lakes").
+Several other “firsts” lower on the list of possible titles—seashore, automobile tour—also showed up within the first few years of the series’ run, as did a few Stratemeyer had added by hand to the original typed list (“summer on an island,” “trip on the Great Lakes”).
 Others never did.
-"Honey Bunch: Her First Days at School" appeared on the original list and several subsequent ones, to no avail.
-Possibly the publishers thought the concept too mundane to include among Honey Bunch's succession of firsts.
-In later years, Stratemeyer would repeatedly offer Grosset & Dunlap "Honey Bunch: Happy Days with Her Four Cousins" and "Honey Bunch: Her First Red Sled" and they would just as regularly bypass them in favor of other options.
+“Honey Bunch: Her First Days at School” appeared on the original list and several subsequent ones, to no avail.
+Possibly the publishers thought the concept too mundane to include among Honey Bunch’s succession of firsts.
+In later years, Stratemeyer would repeatedly offer Grosset & Dunlap “Honey Bunch: Happy Days with Her Four Cousins” and “Honey Bunch: Her First Red Sled” which would regularly be bypassed in favor of other options.

-Stratemeyer's correspondence with Grosset & Dunlap from September 1922 indicates that although they had not fully committed to Honey Bunch at that point, they had expressed enough interest to merit his producing a detailed outline and commissioning a manuscript.7 His outline for the first Honey Bunch title leads off with a paragraph providing general information about the character ("a little girl not quite five years of age") and concept ("this line of stories is to relate her first experiences, so to speak, at home, in a big city, on a farm, down at the seashore, etc.").8 The actual outline—1 ½ single-spaced pages—reflects the cozy tone of the stories.
+Stratemeyer’s correspondence with Grosset & Dunlap from September 1922 indicates that although not fully committed to Honey Bunch at that point, the publisher had expressed enough interest to merit Stratemeyer producing a detailed outline and commissioning a manuscript.
+His outline for the first Honey Bunch title leads off with a paragraph providing general information about the character (“a little girl not quite five years of age”) and concept (“this line of stories is to relate her first experiences, so to speak, at home, in a big city, on a farm, down at the seashore, etc.”).
+The actual outline—1½ single-spaced pages—reflects the cozy tone of the stories.
 It begins:

-By then, Lawrence was already working on the series' second volume, which she finished in three weeks, starting the third volume on December 7 (Stratemeyer assured her there was "no hurry" on this one—she could take until the middle of January if necessary.
-Lawrence completed it by January 10).
-Volumes four and five were published the following year.
-Lawrence received $100 per manuscript.11
+By then, Lawrence was already working on the series’ second volume, which she finished in three weeks, starting the third volume on December 7.
+(Stratemeyer assured her there was “no hurry” on this one—she could take until the middle of January if necessary.
+Lawrence completed it by January 10.)
+Volumes 4 and 5 were published the following year.
+Lawrence received one hundred dollars per manuscript.

 Over time, Norman Clark, Honey Bunch’s neighbor, took on a more prominent role, presumably in hopes of extending the audience to boys as well as girls.
 In the last two volumes of the series, he even shared title billing and, for the first time in three decades, the title no longer referenced a “first” for Honey Bunch.
 Honey Bunch and Norman Visit Beaver Lodge, the final volume advertised as part of the Honey Bunch series, was issued in 1955.
 Two years later, the Stratemeyer Syndicate relaunched the series, now called Honey Bunch and Norman, reissuing several of the earlier Honey Bunch books with Norman’s name added to the titles, creating some new titles, and commissioning individualized dust wrappers.
 That series ended in 1963.